Shilong-Su/starter-hugo-research-group/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: PhD Student, Department of Chemistry, The Chinese University of Hong Kong
+bio: PhD Candidate, Department of Chemistry, The Chinese University of Hong Kong

 interests:
-  - π-Conjugated Systems
+  - Organic Functional Materials
   - Organic Semiconductors
-  - Organic Functional Materials
+  - π-Conjugated Systems

 education:
   courses:
-    - course: PhD Student in Chemistry
+    - course: PhD Candidate in Chemistry
       institution: The Chinese University of Hong Kong
       year: 2022-
     - course: B.A in Chinese Language and Literature